RejaurRahman/blog-camp/README.md

 2. Similar posts section
 3. Progress bar on post
 4. Comments
-5. Update classes on rich text components types (Lists and Links)
-6. Image Slider
+5. Image Slider
-7. Fill content on all blog posts
+6. Fill content on all blog posts

 ## Other Pages